 Springfield is a blue-collar town, with 54.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Springfield is a town of professionals, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Springfield who work in teaching (25.36%), business and financial occupations (7.18%), and office and administrative support (6.70%).

-Telecommuters are a relatively large percentage of the workforce: 28.86% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Springfield telecommute to their jobs.
+Overall, about 28.86% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of Springfield are among the most well-educated in the nation: 49.81% of adults in Springfield have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.